 - If you get a name of a person who knows something, talk to them.
 E.g., the New York emergency room physician identified by the New York Times who told me burn injuries ceased with the erection of rail yard fencing.

 - Search all available sources.
 E.g., newspaper indices, government records, courthouse files and talk to witnesses who lived and worked in the area, like Fred McGrath who ran an adjacent parking lot next to the Conrail right-of-way.

 - Take advantage of the work of others.
 E.g., the interrogatories prepared by Officer Zilko’s attorneys turned out to be an absolute goldmine.

 - Don’t let uninformed opinions of others deter you; make up your mind for yourself.
 E.g., what were the D.C. law firms thinking when they rejected Steven’s case?
 Just because some lawyers turn down a case is not definitive.

 - Give credit where credit is due.
 Share the limelight.
-Take credit for your selecting, hiring and having a talented lawyer on your team.
+Take credit for your selecting, hiring and having a talented team.

 - When you don’t know what you don’t know, let your curiosity run wild.